 Provide an executive summary that clearly explains the product, service, technology, or infrastructure proposed; competition; market need and size; development or implementation plans; regulatory path; reimbursement strategy; and funding needs.
-Applicants must clearly describe the existing or proposed company infrastructure and personnel located in Texas for this endeavor.
+Applicants must clearly describe the existing or proposed company infrastructure and the number and roles of employees who would relocate to Texas for this endeavor.
 Also, provide a slide presentation summarizing the application.
 The presentation should be submitted in PDF format, one slide per page, and should be appended to the executive summary.
 The executive summary and slide presentation should be a single document of up to 28 pages.